 2. Standard Lens

 A standard lens has an approximate focal length between 50mm and 70 mm (35mm film).
 It’s perfect for close-ups, portraits, or for when you want to capture someone’s expression.

 3. Telephoto Lens

-Making a shot list is one of the first steps in planning your filming.
-A good shot list will help you visualize what you want to capture and can be used as a reference during production.
+Making a “shot list” is one of the first steps in planning your filming.
+A good shot list will help you visualise what you want to capture and can be used as a reference during production.

 Making a shot list is one of the most important steps for any project.
-It’s not just about the cinematography but it’s about how you can organize and plan your shots to get the best possible content for every single scene.
+It’s not just about the cinematography, but also about how you can organise and plan your shots to get the best possible content for every single scene.

-In this guide, we’ll show you step-by-step how to make a Shot List in every situation so that you can be on top of things and have more time to focus on other aspects such as lighting, sound, or set design.
+In this guide, we’ll show you step-by-step how to make a shot list for every situation, so that you can be on top of things and have more time to focus on other aspects such as lighting, sound, or set design.

 Have you ever had to make a shot list for a video?
 It’s not as easy as it seems.
 There are many factors that need to be considered when making one, including the type of camera and time frame in which the shoot will take place.

-A good shot list is an integral part of any successful film project because it can help organize your thoughts on what shots you want; therefore, saving both time and money.
+A good shot list is an integral part of any successful film project because it can help organise your thoughts on what shots you want; thereby, saving you both time and money.